ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 Public key can be derived from the private key but not the other way around (at least with the current state-of-the-art algorithms).
 Hence, you can share the public key for everyone to secure the data, but only the owner of the private key can access it.

-Public-key cryptography is not only limited for encryption; authentication is an another important concept.
+Public-key cryptography is not only limited for the encryption; authentication is an another important concept.
-Private keys can be used for creating *digital certificate* for the data; with purpose of verifying the entity behind authentication (ownership) by using corresponding public key.
+Private keys can be used for creating *the digital certificate* for the data; with purpose of verifying the entity behind the authentication (ownership) by using the corresponding public key.
 Compare with *digital signature*: it verifies the authenticity of the data but not always the entity behind the data.

 Your first task is to create different kind of public-private (also called asymmetric) key-pairs, by using different cryptographic algorithms.